What is STIR?

-STIR is focused on harm reduction and prevention.
+STIR is a personalized coaching program focused on harm reduction and prevention.
 You will take a substance use assessment designed to provide a deeper understanding of the factors that influence your relationship with drugs and alcohol.
 The next step will be to attend three confidential one-on-one sessions with your coach, who is there to offer insight and encouragement as you complete the program.

-After you have completed all three sessions, your STIR coach will assess your progress and determine whether you need further sessions or referrals to other services.
+After you have completed all three sessions, your STIR coach will assess your progress and determine whether you may benefit from further sessions or referrals to other services.

 Your first session will be 60 – 75 minutes.